Language Models Are Greedy Reasoners: A Systematic Formal Analysis of Chain-of-Thought: Results

-For each combination of variables, we run the model on 400 examples, for a total of 48 experiments.
-We compute 95\% confidence intervals for each experiment since the number of correct proofs is distributed according to a binomial with a latent parameter that represents the model's accuracy \citep{Wilson1927-ss}.
+For each combination of variables, we run the model on 400 examples generated from the testbed, for a total of 48 experiments.
+We compute 95\% confidence intervals for each experiment, as the number of correct proofs is distributed as $\text{Binomial}(400,p)$ with $p$ being the model's accuracy \citep{Wilson1927-ss}.